 Electrical work, and therefore electricians, will be crucial to the roll-out and success of the NEVI program.
 The workforce supporting this nationwide effort must adhere to NEVI-specific regulations.
-This fact sheet provides a high-level overview of the NEVI program and workforce requirements.
+This fact sheet provides a highlevel overview of the NEVI program and workforce requirements.

-- A federal program administered by lowa DOT with a goal to locate EV charging sites at least every 50 miles along designated alternative fuel corridors (AFCs).
-Within Iowa, AFCs are I-29, I-35, I-80, and I-380. - Iowa DOT will select sites and funding recipients through a competitive application process.

-The NEVI program specifications requirements for EV charging sites include:

-- At least four direct current fast charging (DCFC) ports per site - Provide a minimum 600kW of demand capacity per site and deliver at least 150kW per port at any time - Ports must support output voltages of 250 to 920 volts DC
+NEVI IN IOWA?
+A federal program administered by lowa DOT with a goal to locate EV charging sites at least every 50 miles along designated alternative fuel corridors (AFCs).
+Within Iowa, AFCs are I-29, I-35, I-80, and I-380.
+Iowa DOT will select sites and funding recipients through a competitive application process.
+The recipients will own, operate, and maintain the charging sites.
+EV CHARGING SITES The NEVI program specifications requirements for EV charging sites include: At least four direct current fast charging (DCFC) ports per site Provide a minimum 600kW of demand capacity per site and deliver at least 150kW per port at any time Ports must support output voltages of 250 to 920 volts DC